evuraan/Swipe/README.md

      ```
 ## Setup
 - Download `Swipe` to a folder.
 (Either download the latest [release](https://github.com/evuraan/Swipe/releases/download/1.06d/swipe), or clone this repo, or download and extract the <a href="https://github.com/evuraan/Swipe/archive/refs/heads/main.zip">Zip file</a>.)
-- Launch `swipe` with an optional config file
+- Launch `swipe`.
+In most cases `Swipe` will look for and find everything it needs, otherwise you can use the options and/or a config file.

 See your distro's documentation to setup `Swipe` as a [`Startup Application`](./images/Startup.png) - an [application](./images/Startup.png) that starts when a desktop user logs in.